MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

 - **2024-05-13:**
   - I found an error in the subclass progression of the Hexblade Warlock that I needed to fix.
   - I have also determined that this file ***needs*** to be loaded into the sheet ***after*** all of the other scripts for the 2022-2023 One D&D/5.1E UA articles, otherwise the sheet runs into errors.
+- **2024-05-22:**
+  - Added subclasses for the Barbarian, Druid, & Monk now that the script for *UA23PT8* is complete.

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.